wildwinter/dink/README.md

 See also [Comment and Tag Filtering](#comment-and-tag-filtering) to find out how you can control which comment gets output where!

+### Command-Line Tool

+This is a command-line utility with a few arguments.
+A few simple examples:

+Use the file `main.ink` (and any included ink files) as the source, and output the resulting files in the `somewhere` folder:

+`./DinkCompiler --source ../../tests/test1/main.ink --destFolder ../somewhere`

+Or instead, grab all the settings from a project file:
+`./DinkCompiler --project dinkproject.jsonc`

+#### Arguments

+* `--source <sourceInkFile>` (REQUIRED)

+    Entrypoint to use for the Ink processing.\
+    e.g. `--source some/folder/with/main.ink`

+* `--destFolder <folder>`

+    Folder to put all the output files.\
+    e.g. `--destFolder gameInkFiles/`\
+    Default is the current working dir.

+* `--locActionBeats`

+    If present, includes the text of action beats as something that needs to be localised by including it in `-strings` files.\
+    If false, skips that text, but does include it in `-dink-min`.\
+    Default is false.

+* `--dinkStructure`

+    If present, outputs the structured Dink JSON file (`*-dink-structure.json`).

+* `--localization`

+    If present, outputs the strings Excel file (`*-strings.xlsx`).

+* `--recordingScript`

+    If present, outputs the recording script Excel file (`*-recording.xlsx`).

+* `--stats`

+    If present, outputs a file of the status of all the lines as an Excel file (`*-stats.xlsx`).

+* `--ignoreWritingStatus`

+    If present, ignores the writing status when deciding what to include in the recording script or localization script.
+Useful for a full dump of lines.

+* `--project project/config.jsonc`

+    If supplied, configuration will be read from the given JSON file, instead of just given as command-line options.
+This also means that the folder that the supplied file is in will be treated as a potential source file for the Ink and for the characters.json if those aren't fully qualified paths.
+    See [Config File](#config-file) for details.
+You can do more with it than you do with the command-line options.

 ### Character List

 You can optionally supply a `characters.json` file in the same folder as the main Ink file.
 If, so it should be this format: